Learning Partial Equivariances from Data: Experiments

-Our results are shown in Table~\ref{tab:vision_tasks}.
-Partial G-CNNs are competitive with G-CNNs where full-equivariance is needed, i.e., RotMNIST and PatchCamelyon.
-However, for tasks in which the data does not naturally exhibit full rotation equivariance, i.e., CIFAR-10 and CIFAR-100, Partial G-CNNs consistently outperform their full equivariant counterparts.
-Our results support the usage of Partial G-CNNs for settings with both partial and full equivariance.
+We construct Partial G-CNNs with base groups $\mathrm{SE(2)}$ and $\mathrm{E(2)}$, and varying number of elements used in the Monte Carlo approximation of the group convolution and compare them to equivalent G-CNNs and ResNets (equivalent to $\mathrm{T(2)}$-CNNs).
+Our results (Tab.~\ref{tab:vision_tasks}) show that Partial G-CNNs are competitive with G-CNNs when full-equivariance is advantageous (rotated MNIST and PatchCamelyon).
+However, for tasks in which the data does not naturally exhibit full rotation equivariance (CIFAR-10 and CIFAR-100), Partial G-CNNs consistently outperform fully equivariant G-CNNs.

+\textbf{The need for learning partial layer-wise equivariances.} Next, we evaluate (\emph{i}) the effect of learning partial equivariances instead of soft invariances, and (\emph{ii}) the effect of learning layer-wise levels of equivariances instead of a single level of partial equivariance for the entire network.

+For the former, we compare Partial G-CNNs to equivalent ResNets with Augerino \cite{benton2020learning} (Tab.~\ref{tab:augerino}).
+We extend our strategy to learn distributions on discrete groups to the Augerino framework to allow it to handle groups with discrete components, e.g., $\mathrm{E(2)}$.
+For the latter, we construct regular G-CNNs and replace either the final group convolutional layer by a $\mathrm{T(2)}$ convolutional layer, or the global max pooling layer at the end by a learnable $\mathrm{MLP}$ (Tab.~\ref{tab:final_layer_T2}).
+If determining the level of equivariance at the end of the network is sufficient, these models should perform comparably to Partial G-CNNs.

+Tab.~\ref{tab:augerino} shows that Augerino is competitive to Partial G-CNNs on rotated MNIST, but falls behind by a large margin on CIFAR-10 and CIFAR-100.
+This result can be explained by how these datasets are constructed.
+RotMNIST is constructed by rotating MNIST digits globally, thus it is not surprising that a model able to encode global invariances can match Partial G-CNNs.
+The invariance and equivariance relationships in natural images, however, are more complex, as they can be local as well.
+Consequently, tackling different levels of equivariance at each layer using Partial G-CNNs leads to benefits over using a single level of global invariance for the entire network.

+Although the $\mathrm{T(2)}$ and $\mathrm{MLP}$ alternatives outlined before could solve the MNIST-180 and MNIST-M toy datasets, we observed that Partial G-CNNs perform consistently better on the visual benchmarks considered (Tab.~\ref{tab:final_layer_T2}).
+This indicates that learning layer-wise partial equivariances is beneficial over modifying the level of equivariance only at the end of the model.
+In addition, it is important to highlight that Partial G-CNNs can become fully-, partial-, and non-equivariant during training.
+Alternative models, on the other hand, are either unable to become fully equivariant ($\mathrm{T(2)}$ models) or very unlikely to do so in practice ($\mathrm{MLP}$ models).

-In addition, we validate our claim that SIRENs are better suited to parameterize group convolutional kernels than existing alternatives.
-As shown in Tab.~\ref{tab:kernel_comparison}, $\mathrm{SE(2)}$-CNNs with SIREN kernels consistently outperform $\mathrm{SE(2)}$-CNNs with kernel parameterizations via \relu, \leakyrelu\ and \swish\ nonlinearities on all the image benchmarks considered.
-Our results support the usage of SIRENs as parameterization for continuous group convolutional kernels.
+\textbf{SIRENs as group convolution kernels.} Next, we validate SIRENs as parameterization for group convolutional kernels.
+Tab.~\ref{tab:kernel_comparison} shows that $\mathrm{SE(2)}$-CNNs with SIREN kernels outperform $\mathrm{SE(2)}$-CNNs with \relu, \leakyrelu\ and \swish\ kernels by a large margin on all datasets considered.
+This result suggests that SIRENs are indeed better suited to represent continuous group convolutional kernels.